Vandhana555/AI-UI-Generator/README.md

 ## 🤖 AI Tools Used

-This project was developed with the assistance of the following AI tools:
+This project is developed with the assistance of the following AI tools:

 ### ChatGPT (OpenAI)
 - Brainstormed the project idea.